 Charities: Get to know your volunteers

 Charities must ensure that they have policies and procedures in place for the recruitment and management of volunteers.
 They are in a position of trust and may have access to charity funds and personal data.
-It is therefore vital that proper due diligence is undertaken when recruiting new volunteers to get to know them and reduce the risk of fraud.
+It is therefore vital that proper due diligence is undertaken when recruiting new staff to get to know them and reduce the risk of fraud.

 What is due diligence and why is it important?